JONELLE BOBAK Staff Writer

 Those who volunteered sometimes participate in other trail work , especially on the west side of the Linville Gorge because those trails are not maintained by the state, Walters said.

-Those who are interested in being a volunteer and helping out with trail work, email This email address is being protected from spambots.
-You need JavaScript enabled to view it. or This email address is being protected from spambots.
-You need JavaScript enabled to view it. for more information.
+Those who are interested in being a volunteer and helping out with trail work, email [email protected] or [email protected] for more information.

 The efforts were sponsored by Wild South and Fonta Flora Brewery.